Qiozheng123/RVC-for-Mac/README.md

 *   **Your results are here!** After clicking "Convert" and waiting for a while, please navigate to the **`my_rvc_outputs`** folder within the project directory to find your successfully converted `.wav` audio files!

-## License
+## License & Acknowledgements

 The original scripts and code modifications in this repository are licensed under the [MIT License](LICENSE).
-Other code and components from the original integration package are subject to their original licenses.

-## Acknowledgements

-*   All developers of the RVC-Project
-*   The author of the original integration package
+We thank all developers of the RVC-Project and the author of the original integration package.